 Due to the relatively low market value, price volatility in the cryptocurrency market is extremely high, making the market susceptible to market maker behavior.
+These players can trap retail investors by creating deceptive opportunities, such as meme coin schemes.

 In such conditions, a lack of deep market understanding, failure to identify traps, and Fundamental analysis of cryptocurrencies can lead to significant losses.